Professional DVM Curriculum

 - Recruiting and hiring a more diverse faculty remains a strategic and dedicated initiative for the college.
 Diversity elements are required for all CVM searches.

 - Providing mentoring to junior faculty to ensure their professional success.

-- CVM is dedicated to helping our faculty be successful, by offering numerous professional development opportunities such as CVM Mediation Training, Leadership experiences, Grant writing seminars, Faculty Release time, Research and Publishing initiatives, external training opportunities, etc.
+- The college is dedicated to helping our faculty be successful, by offering numerous professional development opportunities such as mediation training, leadership experiences, grant-writing seminars, faculty release time, research and publishing initiatives, external training opportunities, etc.

-- Ensure equal opportunity and pay through merit–based salary adjustments.
+- Ensuring equal opportunity and pay through merit-based salary adjustments.
 The college reviews faculty salaries annually and makes equity adjustments as needed.

-- CVM continues to nurture the Inclusive and welcoming environment of our college through support of individuals, organizations, and new initiatives.
+- The CVM continues to nurture the inclusive and welcoming environment of our college through the support of individuals, organizations, and new initiatives.